o8t/technical-evaluation-react/clowntown/README.md

 ### Run Built Files
 ```
-install a webserver (npm install -g serve works), point it at ./dist (serve -s dist will work)
+install a webserver (npm install -g serve works), point it at ./dist (serve -s dist will work) (or just set up an nginx server)

+technically, since this app is 100% self-contained, you dont actually need to keep the webserver running after its done correctly pointing to all the static files!
 ```